TL;DR

 Zero-Knowledge Encryption: Why It Matters Here

-The credential leak problem gets worse when you consider where secrets are stored.
-If your secrets manager can decrypt your keys, a breach of that service exposes everything.
+The credential leak problem gets worse when you think about where secrets are stored.
+If your secrets manager can decrypt your keys, a breach of that service takes everything with it.

-With zero-knowledge encryption, your secrets are encrypted before they leave your device.
-API Stronghold never has access to your plaintext keys — not during storage, not during sync, not ever.
+With zero-knowledge encryption, secrets are encrypted before they leave your device.
+API Stronghold never has access to plaintext keys, not during storage, not during sync, not ever.
+Prompt injection, malicious skills, even a compromise of the secrets manager itself, none of that bypasses encryption that the server can’t undo.

 Practical Setup: Securing OpenClaw in 5 Minutes